tadeuszwojcik/luvit-redis/Readme.md

 Note that "error" is a special event type in luvit.
 If there are no listeners for an "error" event, luvit will exit.

 ## redis:new(port, host, autoReconnect)

 Create a new client connection.  `port` defaults to `6379` and `host` defaults to `127.0.0.1`.
 If you have `redis-server` running on the same computer as node, then the defaults for port and host are probably fine.

 ### autoReconnect
-luvi-redis has autoReconnect to `redis-sever` build in.
-You can turn it of by setting 'autoReconnect' to false.
+luvi-redis has autoReconnect functionality to `redis-sever` build in.
+You can turn it off by setting 'autoReconnect' to false.

- TODO: add more explanation how it works.
+(TODO: add more explanation how it works.)

+### "registerCommand"
+ (todo)

+### "command"
+  (todo)

-## client:disconnect()
+### client:disconnect()

 When this function is called, the connection is not immediately terminated.
 Instead, new commands are no longer accepted and the connection is only terminated when all pending commands have been written to the socket, their respective replies have been read and their respective callbacks have been executed.

 `new()` returns a `RedisClient` object that is named `client` in all of the examples here.